 William B. Ritchie

 William Ritchie was born in Windsor, Ontario, in 1954.
-After attending several art colleges in Southern Ontario, Ritchie moved to Halifax where he graduated with a bachelor of fine arts from Nova Scotia College of Art and Design in 1976.
-That same year he travelled to Nain, Labrador, to work for Memorial University of Newfoundland's Artist-in-the-Community program.
+After attending several art colleges in Southern Ontario, Ritchie moved to Halifax, where he graduated with a Bachelor of Fine Arts degree from the Nova Scotia College of Art and Design in 1976.
+That same year, he travelled to Nain, Labrador, to work for Memorial University of Newfoundland's Artist-in-the-Community program.

-After a six-year residency in Nain, Ritchie returned to Newfoundland to work at St. Michael's Printshop in its original location on the Southern Shore of the avalon peninsula.
+After his six-year residency in Nain, Ritchie moved to Newfoundland to work at St. Michael's Printshop, located on the Avalon Peninsula's Southern Shore.
 He lived there for several years in an isolated cabin with no running water and with electricity provided only by a small generator.

-In addition to the Art Gallery of Newfoundland and Labrador's Permanent Collection, Ritchie's art work is part of private and public collections including the Government of Newfoundland and Labrador, Art Gallery of Hamilton, and The Canada Council Art Bank.
+In addition to The Rooms Provincial Art Gallery's Permanent Collection, Ritchie's work is part of private and public collections, including the Government of Newfoundland and Labrador, the Art Gallery of Hamilton, and The Canada Council Art Bank.